 In this guide we will attempt to provide an easy one-stop location that tries to answer some of the questions many new fans of the club who may be coming to a game for the first time always seem to have … it may also answer some questions that even the most fervent ICTFC fans may not know the answer to as well !

 Inverness Caledonian Thistle – great name, but how did it come about?

 Inverness Caledonian Thistle was formed in 1994 as the result of a merger between Caledonian FC and Inverness Thistle FC who between them had more than 200 years of combined history in the Highland League.

 The team first played as Caledonian Thistle but added Inverness to the name at the end of the 1995-96 season.
-Full season-by-season reviews can be viewed in our history section: HERE The club's official name is Inverness Caledonian Thistle and we are very proud of that name.
+Full season-by-season reviews can be viewed in our history section: The club’s official name is Inverness Caledonian Thistle and we are very proud of that name.
 However it is a bit of a mouthful for most commentators and fans so the official name is frequently shortened.

 Given the club’s history some fans will call the team “Caley” some will call us “Thistle” or “The Jags” and others will call us Caley Thistle or the “CaleyJags”.
 No-one is wrong, they are all acceptable as is “ICTFC”, Inverness CT, or just Inverness … It is your team as much as ours so call it by the name you are most comfortable with.